OpenAppsLabs/Jotter/README.md

 I welcome all constructive feedback and suggestions.
 This app is still in progress.

+If you find Jotter useful, please consider ⭐ starring the repository to help others discover it.

 ## 📄 License

 Jotter is licensed under the [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).